Zafar Muhammad Khan: Naval career

 Prior to her deployment, Ghazi continued to experience equipment failures and reportedly had aging issues.
 Since it was the only submarine of the Pakistan Navy and had the range and capability to undertake operations in the distant waters controlled by India, Ghazi was pressed into operation to destroy or damage the aircraft carrier, INS Vikrant, of the Indian navy.
 On 14 November 1971, she quietly sailed 3,000 miles (4,800 km) around the Indian peninsula from the Arabian Sea to the Bay of Bengal under the command of Zafar Muhammad who was commanding a submarine for the first time, with 10 officers and 82 sailors.
 Ghazi was on a two-fold mission: the primary goal was to locate and sink Vikrant and secondary was to mine India's eastern seaboard which was to be fulfilled irrespective of the accomplishment of the first.

 The PNS Ghazi had achieved the first objectives by laying the mines.
 On 23 November, as part of second assignment, PNS Ghazi under Commander Khan began to look for INS Vikrant.
 The mysterious sinking of Ghazi took place on 4 December 1971 during its hunt to find INS Vikrant and/or during the minelaying mission on the Visakhapatnam Port, Bay of Bengal.
 The cause of the sinking is still unknown, and Indian and Pakistani sources have different views.
 Indian officials claim that Indian navy was responsible for sinking of PNS Ghazi.
 However, both the neutral sources and Indian military officials have rejected the Indian version on sinking of PNS Ghazi.
 Pakistani officials state that PNS Ghazi suffered an internal explosion while it was laying mines.
 The internal explosion was the cause of sinking of the submarine.

-In 2003, the Indian Navy again sent its divers to overlook its investigation and the divers recovered some items including the war logs, officials backup tapes from her computers, and mission files that were displaced in Eastern Naval Command of Indian Navy, but the divers who studied the wreckage confirmed that the submarine must have suffered an internal explosion which blew up its mines and torpedoes.
+In 2003, the Indian Navy again sent its divers to oversee its investigation and the divers recovered some items, including the war logs, officials backup tapes from her computers, and mission files that were displaced in Eastern Naval Command of Indian Navy, but the divers who studied the wreckage confirmed that the submarine must have suffered an internal explosion which blew up its mines and torpedoes.
 Another theory suggests an explosion of hydrogen gas which violently built up inside the submarine while its batteries were being charged underwater.